 Berkey does post is lab test results on its site, but we still wonder why the company refuses to have its equipment NSF certified.
 For this reason, the states of California and Iowa prohibit the sale of Berkey systems inside state lines.

-While we do think the Black Berkey filters work quite well according to owner reviews and lab test results provided by Berkey, we find it strange that Berkey says they won’t get the proper certs because it’s “very expensive.”
+While we do think the Black Berkey filters work well according to lab test results provided by Berkey, we find it strange that Berkey says they won’t get the proper certs because it’s “very expensive.”

 Portability is another important factor to consider before you buy.
 Obviously, the Nikken PiMag Waterfall is more of a hassle to lug around than a Berkey water filter.